UV & Eye Health

 Functionally, Cocoons are engineered for a lightweight and superior fit, stylish designs, unparalleled sun protection and range of vision, and 100% optical correctness.
 They’re designed to move with you and help you do whatever it is that drives you.
 Additionally, Cocoons come with a one year scratch-resistance warranty for all lenses and a lifetime frame warranty—warranties virtually unheard of anywhere else.
 When you buy Cocoons, you’re not just getting the world’s finest fitover; you’re getting the best customer service in the industry.
 You can contact us with any questions or concerns you may have, and we’ll help you out immediately or as soon as we can.
 For additional details on the features, benefits and use and care of your Cocoons sunglasses designed to fit over your glasses, please see our Cocoons Users Guide.

-How do I replace the lenses on my Cocoons?
+Can I replace the lenses in my Cocoons?

 Our Polaré® lens systems are scratch-resistant, but that doesn’t necessarily mean that they’re scratch-proof.
-After a couple of years of wear and tear, your Cocoons fitover eyewear may just need a new pair of lenses.
-Fortunately, we sell replacement lenses for nearly all of our frame options online–simply find your size and select your pair.
-For more information on the best ways to replace your lenses, see the video below:
+After a couple of years of wear and tear, your Cocoons fitovers may just need a new pair of lenses.
+Fortunately, we sell replacement lenses for nearly all sizes of Cocoons fitovers in our online shop.
+At the moment, we only offer replacement lenses for Cocoons frames featuring our Soft Touch frame finish.
+We do not currently offer replacement lenses for Cocoons with glossy frame finishes.
+For more information on removing your old lenses and installing new lenses, please see the following video:

 How do I adjust my Cocoons temples?